Marvin B. Rosenberry: Rosenberry Redistricting Commission

 In 1950, the state had not passed a full redistricting plan in 30 years.
 Responding to the courts and public opinion, the Legislature appointed a special redistricting committee and asked Judge Rosenberry to chair.
 Rosenberry took up the duty, the commission produced a viable plan within four months, and the Legislature passed the plan in the 1951 session (1951 Wisc.
 Act 728).
 After two more years of political wrangling, the plan was utilized in 1954 and remained the state district plan through 1963.
 During the wrangling over the plan, the Wisconsin Supreme Court ruled that the Legislature could only enact one redistricting plan per census.

+Personal life and family

+Marvin Rosenberry was the eldest of at least 8 children born to Samuel Charles Rosenberry (1846-1928) and his wife Mary Amelia (' Hitchcock; 1845-1927).
+The Rosenberry family were descendants of Heinrich Rosenberger, who emigrated from the Swiss Confederacy to the Province of Pennsylvania in the early 1700s.

+Marvin Rosenberry married Katherine A. Landfair on September 2, 1897, at Leslie, Michigan.
+They had three children together, though one died in childhood.
+Katherine died of a stroke in 1917.
+A year later, Rosenberry married Dr. Lois Carter Mathews (' Kimball), who was also a widow.
+Lois was a doctor of history, and dean of women at the University of Wisconsin at the time of their wedding, she had also previously been chair of the history departments at Wellesley College and Vassar College.
+Rosenberry's second marriage lasted the rest of his life, with Lois surviving him by 7 months.

+Rosenberry's son, Samuel, went on to become a prominent attorney in New York City, working much of his career for the New York Stock Exchange.